 - HSA contributions roll over to the next year, so there’s no scramble to spend in December

-Plus, an employer-sponsored HSA is a great partner for an HDHP plan.
+Plus, an employer-sponsored HSA is a great partner for a high-deductible health plan.
 HDHPs, with their low monthly premiums, can be really cost-effective for young, healthy employees.
 But they could also mean hefty out-of-pocket expenses before employees meet their deductible.
 So HSAs are a great way to fill in those gaps.

 There’s just one problem: employees aren’t currently saving enough in their HSAs to cover their medical bills.
 The average employee contributes $1,949 each year—but faces an average of $4,049 in out-of-pocket expenses.

 That means you should be encouraging them to contribute even more to their HSAs each year—and perhaps even max out their contributions—so that they can cover those substantial out-of-pocket expenses.

 Employees are missing out on HSA tax benefits

 The fact that employees aren’t saving enough to cover their out-of-pocket expenses should be reason enough to up their contributions.

 But they’re also getting hit with a double whammy: HSA contributions aren’t subject to taxes.
 So if they’re paying for healthcare without the help of their HSA, they’re missing out on tax advantages too: